Peruvian Sol: Currency in Peru

 Which coins are considered common?

 The common coins are 10, 20, and 50 Céntimos, as well as 1, 2, and 5 Sol.
-The official characteristics of the coins are described in the BCRP's Cono Monetario information sheets.

-What is the correct spelling for the symbol?
+What is the correct symbol notation?

 Very low usage led to these coins being withdrawn from circulation.
-Exchange at banks and the BCRP remained an option.

 What is the conversion rate between Inti and Sol?

 The 1991 reform set 1 Nuevo Sol equal to 1,000,000 Inti.
-The official BCRP table also shows the relationships to older units like the Sol de Oro.

 Sources

-- Banco Central de Reserva del Perú (BCRP): Sol, name and symbol change
+- Banco Central de Reserva del Perú (BCRP): Sol, Name and Symbol Change

-- Banco Central de Reserva del Perú (BCRP): Ley N° 30381, name change from Nuevo Sol to Sol
+- Banco Central de Reserva del Perú (BCRP): Ley N° 30381, Name Change from Nuevo Sol to Sol

-- Banco Central de Reserva del Perú (BCRP): Nuevo Sol, introduction and validity
+- Banco Central de Reserva del Perú (BCRP): Nuevo Sol, Introduction and Validity

-- Banco Central de Reserva del Perú (BCRP): Inti, period of validity
+- Banco Central de Reserva del Perú (BCRP): Inti, Period of Validity

-- Banco Central de Reserva del Perú (BCRP): Tabla de equivalencias, conversion of older units
+- Banco Central de Reserva del Perú (BCRP): Tabla de equivalencias, Conversion of Older Units

-- Banco Central de Reserva del Perú (BCRP): Familia de billetes, banknotes in circulation
+- Banco Central de Reserva del Perú (BCRP): Familia de billetes, Banknotes in Circulation

-- Banco Central de Reserva del Perú (BCRP): Cono monetario, information sheets for coins (10, 20, 50 Céntimos; 1, 2, 5 Sol)
+- Banco Central de Reserva del Perú (BCRP): Cono monetario, Information Sheets on Coins

-- Banco Central de Reserva del Perú (BCRP): Nota informativa on the withdrawal of the 5-Céntimos coin
+- Banco Central de Reserva del Perú (BCRP): Nota informativa on the Withdrawal of the 5-Céntimos Coin